fstnetwork/module-api/Workshop/mintIL.md

 - **permission**
   - Only Master could use
-  - Master Address 要有 Ether
+  - Master would be consumed ETH gasprice